Mississippi capital's Black business owners decry water woes

 “That’s a big burden,” she said.
 “I can’t afford that.
 I can’t afford that at all.”

 Jackson can’t afford to fix its water problems.
 The tax base has eroded over the past few decades as the population decreased, the result of primarily white flight to suburbs that began about a decade after public schools integrated in 1970.
-Today the city is more than 80% black and 25% poor.
+Today the city is more than 80% black, and 25% of its residents live in poverty.

 Some say the uncertainty facing Black businesses fits into a pattern of adversity stemming from both natural disasters and policy decisions.